microsoft/vscode-cordova/CONTRIBUTING.md

 ## Development setup

 We welcome any quality bugfixes or contributions!

-To avoid a conflict, delete the installed extension at `~/.vscode/extensions/vsmobile.cordova-tools`.
+To avoid conflicts with your existing installation, it is recommended to delete the installed extension at:

-### Windows
-* In `C:/Users/<username>/.vscode/extensions/`, `git clone` this repository

-### OS X/Linux
-* `git clone` this repository
-* Run `ln -s <path to repo> ~/.vscode/extensions/vscode-cordova`
-* You could clone it to the extensions directory if you want, but working with hidden folders in OS X can be a pain.
+- **Linux and macOS**: `~/.vscode/extensions/msjsdiag.vscode-cordova-<version>`
+- **Windows**: `C:\Users\<username>\.vscode\extensions\msjsdiag.vscode-cordova-<version>`

-### Then...
+### Clone the repository

+- `git clone https://github.com/microsoft/vscode-cordova.git` to any preferrable folder
-* `cd` to the folder you just cloned
+- `cd` to the folder you just cloned
-* Run `npm install -g gulp` and `npm install`
+- Run `npm install -g gulp` and `npm ci`
-    * You may see an error if `bufferutil` or `utf-8-validate` fail to build.
-These native modules required by `ws` are optional and the debug adapter should work fine without them.
-* Run `gulp build`
+- Run `gulp`

 ## Debugging

-In VS Code, run the `launch as server` launch config - it will start the adapter as a server listening on port 4712.
-In your test app launch.json, include this flag at the top level: `"debugServer": "4712"`.
-Then you'll be able to debug the adapter in the first instance of VS Code, in its original TypeScript, using sourcemaps.
+To debug the extension process itself and the debug adapter it provides, in VS Code run the `Launch Extension` debug target which will spawn a new instance of VS Code with the extension installed.
+You can set breakpoints in the Typescript and debug things such as extension activation and the command palette.

 ## Testing

 There is a set of mocha tests for the debug adapter which can be run with `npm test`, and a set of mocha tests for the other functionality run as part of the `test` launch config.
-Also run `gulp tslint` to check your code against our tslint rules.
+Also run `gulp eslint` to check your code against our `eslint` rules.

-See the project under test/testProjcet/ for a sample project that should build and compile, allow debugging of plugins and merges, and enable intellisense for plugins.
+See the project under test/testProjcet/ for a sample project that should build and compile, allow debugging of plugins and merges, and enable Intellisense for plugins.

 ## Legal